7 Habits of Healthy Couples Who Have Great Sex

 In other words, if you do not talk about sex, it’s pretty much guaranteed that you won’t have a good sex life.
 And it’s a whole different ballgame if you want extraordinary sex.

 And talking about sex is every important if you’re in a long-term relationship.
 Because sex changes over time.
 First sexual passion and desire are driven by the hormones and the lust of the initial connection (aka “the spark”).
-In the long-term, sexual passion is developed and cultivated through these “lover” practices.
+In the long-term, sexual passion is developed and cultivated through these “lover” practices that I call Connection Sex.

 Here are 7 habits of healthy long-term couples who have great sex.